-Public Narrative #1 What connects with me?
-What would I like to know more about? be specific: choices, feelings/values, images. focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
-Public Narrative #2 What connects with me?
-What would I like to know more about? be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
-Public Narrative #3 What connects with me?
-What would I like to know more about? be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
-Public Narrative #4 What connects with me?
-What would I like to know more about? focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
+Public Narrative #1

+What connects with me?
+What would I like to know more about?

+be specific: choices, feelings/values, images. focusing in: what details and moments

+do you want to hear more about?

+bridging parts of the story: what gaps in

+the story did you want to know about?

+Public Narrative #2

+What connects with me?
+What would I like to know more about?

+be specific: choices, feelings/values, images focusing in: what details and moments

+, , , do you want to hear more about?

+bridging parts of the story: what gaps in

+the story did you want to know about?

+Public Narrative #3

+What connects with me?
+What would I like to know more about?

+be specific: choices, feelings/values, images focusing in: what details and moments

+be specific. offoloos, feelings/values, finages do you want to hear more about?

+bridging parts of the story: what gaps in

+the story did you want to know about?

+Public Narrative #4

+What connects with me?
+What would I like to know more about?

+WHAT COHECTS WITH HIG! focusing in: what details and moments

+do you want to hear more about?

+as you make to how more about.

+bridging parts of the story: what gaps in

+the story did you want to know about?